 The likelihood of R0 resection in a patient with PDAC can be estimated prospectively on the basis of cross-sectional computed tomography (CT) studies.
 Tumors likely to be removed with microscopically negative margins at surgery have historically been considered “potentially resectable” and can be distinguished from patients with “unresectable” tumors—for whom surgery is expected to be associated with positive margins and early treatment failure—on the basis of good imaging.

 Over the past several years, however, it has increasingly been recognized that a subset of patients with scans suggesting that R0 resection is unlikely may actually undergo resection and have postoperative survival durations similar to those of patients with resectable cancers.
 However, such tumors are at high risk for positive microscopic (R1) margins when surgery is attempted de novo, even when surgery is performed by the most skilled of pancreatic surgeons.
 Patients with these advanced cancers may therefore benefit from preoperative therapy delivered by multidisciplinary treatment teams prior to radical surgical operations that may involve resection of major mesenteric vasculature.4,5 These advanced tumors, for which potentially curative therapy is a rational consideration, are considered “borderline resectable.”

 Pretreatment Evaluation and Management

 ANATOMIC (RADIOGRAPHIC) DISEASE STAGING

 Anatomic staging of PDAC is routinely accomplished using multidetector CT scanners and a specialized protocol optimized to image pancreatic tumors.
 Intravenous contrast and a low-density oral contrast are administered, and images are obtained in arterial, portal-venous, and noncontrast phases.
-Thin slices obtained every 2 to 3 mm are obtained through the ...
+Thin slices obtained every 2 to 3 mm ...